Cwagne17/homelab/docs/opentofu/infrastructure.md

 # Infrastructure Deployment

-This guide covers deploying Proxmox VMs and LXC containers using OpenTofu/Terraform.
+This guide covers deploying Talos Kubernetes clusters on Proxmox using OpenTofu.

 ## Why OpenTofu?

-OpenTofu (or Terraform) enables:
+OpenTofu enables:

 - **Declarative Infrastructure**: Define what you want, not how to build it
-- **State Management**: Track and manage infrastructure changes
+- **State Management**: Track infrastructure changes in S3
 - **Idempotent Operations**: Safe to run repeatedly
 - **Plan Before Apply**: Preview changes before making them